 With Vacasa’s Smart Lock program, we’ll find the best smart lock system for your property and climate, then install it, program it, and take care of any ongoing maintenance.
 You just handle the cost of the smart lock itself.

 Generally, no. It’s common to want to keep an eye on your property and protect your home.
 However, it’s just as vital to avoid violating your guests’ privacy.
-It’s unlawful to place cameras inside your home, where guests should have a reasonable expectation of privacy.
-This includes your outdoor areas, like your outdoor decks, pools, and hot tubs.
-The few instances where cameras are allowed are those where guests don’t usually expect privacy (think your front driveway or the sidewalk in front of your home).
+It’s generally unlawful to place cameras inside your home, where guests should have a reasonable expectation of privacy.
+This includes anywhere inside the home or in outdoor areas that are not visible from off the property, like decks, pools, and hot tubs.
 You can also use cameras in areas where guests aren’t allowed in the first place, such as a locked garage or storage shed.
 To maintain a trusted relationship with our guests, we disclose any cameras in your property’s online listing.

 Call 866-668-4282 to speak with a Homeowner Consultant, who can answer preliminary questions and see if we’d be a good fit for you.